TheWisp/SimpleTemplate/README.md

 typetag<T> + const_qualifier + lvalue_reference_tag == typetag<const T&>    //true
 ```

-This may look redundant on the first sight, since one can refer to `const T&` when `T` is already in the context, but it will come in handy when the type itself is generic and compound, like in this case:
+This may look redundant at first, since one can refer to `const T&` when `T` is already in the context, but it will come in handy when the type itself is generic and compound, like in this case:

 ```cpp
 template<class T>